When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Designing

 Question construction followed an iterative, semi-automatic process designed to identify salient, extractable financial information.
-Large language models (GPT-4o and Gemini-2.0) were used to assist in question and answer generation, with all generated content subsequently reviewed and revised by human annotators.
-During this process, input contexts were expanded when necessary to ensure completeness, clarity, and faithful grounding in the source documents.
+Two LLMs (GPT-4o and Gemini-2.0) assisted in generating candidate question and answers, after which all outputs were reviewed and revised by a human annotator.
+When necessary, input contexts were expanded to ensure completeness and faithful grounding in the source documents.
+The specific design choices for each question type are described below.

-A deliberate design choice was made to anchor each question to a specific document excerpt rather than relying on full-document inputs.
-Given the size and redundancy of many prospectuses, accurate information retrieval often requires precise localization within dense content.
-This design emphasizes retrieval accuracy as a core evaluation objective rather than assuming perfect access to relevant information.

-Approximately half of the documents consist primarily of textual content, while the remainder include structured elements such as tables and charts.
-Tables were preserved and converted into structured tabular formats to enable reasoning over mixed textual and numerical inputs.
-For questions involving charts and other graphical elements, the original visual representations were retained and used directly during question construction.

-Multi-turn conversational questions were created to evaluate model behavior across dialogue turns.
-In these settings, answers may depend on prior exchanges rather than being explicitly present in the immediate input context, requiring models to maintain consistency and coherence over multiple turns.